Dapdune Wharf: Wharf buildings

 Dapdune Wharf comprises a complex of a dozen buildings.
 Most are concerned with the construction and maintenance of the barges and stores for the various materials needed.
 They include a smithy, a barge repair shed at the end of a short cut from the bend in the river, a carpenters shed, formerly the sail loft, and the barge building shed at the north end of the site.
 There was also a graving dock with associated capstans for barges needing repairs below the water line.
+Two specialist buildings were the steam chest for bending wood to shape for boat ribs, and the tar chest for caulking.
 There were separate stores for gunpowder, part of the oldest building on the site, and for carbide, which was delivered from London for fuel for lamps.
-Two specialist buildings were the steam chest for bending wood to shape for boat ribs, and the tar chest for caulking.
+In the late 17th century, the gunpowder wharehouse was used by William Tinkler, manager of the Chilworth gunpowder mills.
+The gunpowder was delivered to the wharf by cart from the mills for transhipment to barges to be taken to customers in London.
 A cottage on the wharf, renovated in 1894 for the Edwards family, is a Grade II listed building.
 The other cottage, Dapdune Lea, was built at the same time for William Stevens III's sister, Mary Jane Stevens.
 Later their brother, John, added a first floor balcony in order to be able to watch the cricket in comfort.
 Dapdune Lea is now the National Trust's administrative offices for the navigations.